 What is meditation for sleep?

 If you struggle with sleep, there’s a solution.
-It’s not sleeping pills or hypnosis, but rather sleep meditation — a powerful method for reducing sleepless nights by training the mind to be less stuck in racing thoughts and being more aware of the present moment.
+It’s not sleeping pills or hypnosis, but rather sleep meditation — a powerful method for reducing sleepless nights by training the mind to be less stuck in racing thoughts and be more aware of the present moment.
 Once we hit our pillows, racing thoughts and worries begin to flood our minds.
 Luckily, meditative practices can control them.

 When talking about deep sleep meditation specifically, we’re referring to an ancient technique that produces a state of deep relaxation.
 It is called Yoga Nidra, which in Sanskrit, means sleep.
 Those who wish to achieve a relaxed mind and body holistically are often drawn to meditation for sleep.